 The College of Information is located at Discovery Park, a 300-acre research facility four miles north of the main campus.
 It is designated as an iSchool, a consortium of international information schools or colleges, which makes UNT one of only two Texas universities to be part of this initiative.
 By banding together with other leading universities to promote information access and management, the college is helping lead the information revolution.

 The Interdisciplinary Information Science Ph.D. program brings together scholars from multiple disciplines to investigate technologies and practices that enhance organizational and workplace effectiveness.
-Research support services are provided mainly by the Department of Library and Information Sciences in collaboration with other affiliated departments through summer research grants, travel grants and access to research labs and research centers.
+Research support services are provided mainly by the Department of Information Science in collaboration with other affiliated departments through summer research grants, travel grants and access to research labs and research centers.

 The Information Research and Analysis Lab advances the best practices in research and analysis methods, and it facilitates the interdisciplinary research endeavors of faculty members, staff and students in the College of Information.
 The lab also manages a web-based repository of best practices and techniques and offers fee-based services to nonprofit and for-profit organizations.